SAP-samples/xsa-cap-migration-using-basextn/supportedFeatures.md

 - As part of the transition to CAP compliant format, the notation in view definitions should be modified from "" to ![].
 This specific [delimiter](https://cap.cloud.sap/docs/cds/cdl#delimited-identifiers) enhances the reliability of processing in CAP CDS.

-- Coverts HANA CDS Datatypes to CAP CDS Datatypes.
+- Converts HANA CDS Datatypes to CAP CDS Datatypes.
     | HANA CDS | CAP CDS |
     |----------|---------|
     |LocalDate|Date|